About the Journal

 - Does the analysis/evaluation link to an appropriate discussion and conclusions?

-- Is it presented in a way which is suitable for the journal’s international audience?
+- Is it presented in a way that is suitable for the journal’s international audience?

 Peer reviewers will have five possible options, for any paper: